Gil Kenan

-Gil Kenan (October 16, 1976) is a British–American film director, film producer, screenwriter, and animator.
+Gil Kenan (גיל קינן; born October 16, 1976) is a British–American filmmaker.
+He is best known for directing the films Monster House (2006) and Poltergeist (2015).
+He has also collaborated with director Jason Reitman, including co-writing the Ghostbusters films Afterlife (2021) and Frozen Empire (2024), the latter he also directed.
+For Monster House, Kenan earned an Academy Award nomination for Best Animated Feature.

 Early life

 Kenan was born in London to a Jewish family.
 When Kenan was three, his family immigrated to Tel Aviv, Israel.
 He has one brother.
 At age eight, Kenan and his family once again moved to Reseda, Los Angeles.

 Kenan studied at the film division of the University of California, Los Angeles where he received a Master of Fine Arts degree in animation in 2002.
 For his graduate thesis, he created a 10-minute stop-motion/live-action short film, The Lark.

 Career

 The first public screening of The Lark caught the attention of Jordan Bealmear, who was an assistant at Creative Artists Agency.
 The agency sent hundreds of copies of Kenan's short in order to interest parties in the film industry and after a few months of interviews, Robert Zemeckis offered Kenan the director's chair for his first feature, Monster House (2006).
-Executive produced by Zemeckis and Steven Spielberg, it was nominated for an Academy Award for Best Animated Feature, but lost to Happy Feet.
+Executive produced by Zemeckis and Steven Spielberg, it was nominated for an Academy Award for Best Animated Feature, losing to Happy Feet.

 Kenan followed Monster House with City of Ember, a post-apocalyptic science fiction adventure film based on Jeanne Duprau's 2003 novel of the same name.
 Produced by Tom Hanks, it was released in October 2008 to mixed reviews and poor box office results.
 Kenan's next film, Poltergeist, a remake of the 1982 Tobe Hooper film of the same name, was released in May 2015.
 In July of that same year, Kenan signed on to direct and co-write a film adaptation of the popular video game series Five Nights at Freddy's by Scott Cawthon, but later withdrew from the project.
-In 2019, Kenan co-wrote a script along with Jason Reitman for Ghostbusters: Afterlife, which was released in 2021.
-After the film's success, he and Reitman inked an overall deal with Sony Pictures Entertainment to develop more projects.
-He was later chosen to direct a sequel to Ghostbusters: Afterlife, in addition to returning as a producer and co-writer.
+Kenan also co-wrote and directed the Christmas fantasy film A Boy Called Christmas, and was released on Netflix in 2021.
+In 2019, Kenan co-wrote a script along with Jason Reitman for Ghostbusters: Afterlife, which is a direct sequel to Ghostbusters and Ghostbusters II, was released in 2021.
+After the film's success, he and Reitman signed an overall deal with Sony Pictures Entertainment to develop more projects.
+He was later chosen to direct the 2024 film Ghostbusters: Frozen Empire, a sequel to Ghostbusters: Afterlife, replacing Reitman, who instead became a producer and was a co-writer of the film with Kenan.